manycore-com/Inboxbooster-Mailer/README-SINGLE-DOCKER.md

 telnet aspmx.l.google.com 25
 ```
 Many ISP prevents incoming connections to port 25.
 If so, the MxServer module
-will be invisible and Unsubscribe, Spam reports, and asyncronous bounce events
+will be invisible and Unsubscribe, Spam reports, and asynchronous bounce events
+will not work (even if configured properly in Mailer).
-will not work.
-Unsubscribe and spam report are legal requirements to respect,
+Unsubscribe and spam report are legal requirements,
 and will affect deliverability if not implemented.

 # Quick run
-We've provided some downloadable [example files](configexample.zip).
+We've provided some downloadable [example files](configexample.zip) as a starting point.

 Unzip test files and run the Mailer: